Cyber-Chic/prettycoinz/README.md

 > *"Evidence that beauty is a data point worth tracking."*

 `Pretty Coinz` is an independent visual study of numismatics, evaluating unique coinage, paper currency, and alternative tokens through a purely aesthetic lens.
+Anchored by the Beal Mountain Benchmark, the collection serves as physical evidence of unhurried achievement and the ultimate antithesis of hustle culture.

 ---